pkpio/pkp.io-2/src/client/app/blog/jekyll/_posts/2016-12-31-new-year-resolutions-2017.md

 ==More clubs, pubs and social events?==
 Well, I really haven't thought about this one yet.
 I want to be realistic with my goals so, I'm not going to put any social resolutions for the upcoming year - doesn't have to mean I would be anti social!
 I do want to learn Forró or some other kind dance but yeah, not a hard goal!

-I'm excited about the unknown and the possibilities it has in store. <i>Optimistically welcoming 2017! {% icon fa-hand-spock-o %}</i>
+I'm excited about the unknown and the possibilities it has in store. <i>Optimistically welcoming 2017!

 [ml-ceti]: https://www.coursera.org/account/accomplishments/records/4WVF3KTLMBYJ